Nadezhda von Meck: Financial problems

 Von Meck's claim of bankruptcy was not entirely untrue.
 Along with his fortune, Karl von Meck had left a sizable amount of debt upon his death, and this debt proved to be far more extensive than his wife had previously known.
 Rumours of this debt started circulating publicly in the early 1880s.
 Tchaikovsky had questioned her about it in his letters.

 The problem of the debts was compounded by the financial mismanagement of Nadezhda von Meck's business affairs by her son Vladimir.
 While he was as gifted in public relations as his father had been in engineering, Vladimir proved as extravagant as his mother in spending.
 He was the favorite among the von Meck children, which may have been why his mother tolerated his ways as long as she did.
 Unfortunately, it was also largely what pitted her and Vladimir against his siblings and sister-in-law, Anna (Tchaikovsky's niece).
 They claimed, among other things, that he was pocketing company funds for his own use.
 Regardless of the truth of these charges, the von Meck estate was in serious financial peril.

 In 1890, Vladimir von Meck suffered a nervous breakdown, and that summer his mother relieved him of his position.
 His replacement was his mother's personal assistant Władysław Pachulski.
 Originally employed as a musician, Pachulski became a member of the family by marrying Julia von Meck.
 He was also far more experienced in financial management than Vladimir had been, and was able to save the von Meck estates from bankruptcy.
 Meanwhile, Vladimir was found to have an advanced case of tuberculosis, the same disease from which his mother suffered, and he would die from it in 1892.

 Death

-Von Meck died from tuberculosis on January 13, 1894 in Nice, in the south of France, two months after Tchaikovsky's demise.
+Von Meck died from tuberculosis on January 13, 1894 in Nice, in the south of France, two months after Tchaikovsky's death.

 After her mother-in-law's death, Anna von Meck was asked how the late patroness had endured Tchaikovsky's death.
 She replied, "She did not endure it."